ARMmbed/mbed-os-5-docs/docs/api/drivers/Watchdog.md

 # Watchdog

-Use the Watchdog interface to set up a hardware watchdog timer that will reset the system in the case of system failures or malfunctions.
-If you fail to refresh the watchdog periodically, it will reset the system after a set period of time.
+You can use the Watchdog interface to set up a hardware watchdog timer that resets the system in the case of system failures or malfunctions.

 <span class="notes">**Note:** There is only one instance in the system.
 Use `Watchdog::get_instance()` to obtain a reference. </span>

+If you fail to refresh the watchdog periodically, it resets the system after a set period of time.

-<span class="notes">**Note:** The maximum amount of time that you can set as the Watchdog timeout varies depending on the target hardware.
+<span class="notes">**Note:** The maximum amount of time you can set as the Watchdog timeout varies depending on the target hardware.
 You can check the maximum value by calling `Watchdog::get_instance().get_max_timeout()`.</span>

 ### Watchdog class reference